will-moss/isaiah/README.md

     - Check your proxy forwarding rules.

 In any case, the crucial part is [Configuration](#configuration) and making sure your Docker / Proxy setup is correct as well.

+#### On startup, Isaiah shows 0 containers, 0 networks, 0 volumes, and 0 images

+You must update Docker on your system to fix that issue.

+Isaiah uses the native Docker Engine API, and it requires Docker to be at least on version 23.0.0+

 #### The emulated shell behaves unconsistently or displays unexpected characters